o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

  - creating materials and texture assets in runtime,
  - PhysX (or other Physics engine) collider mesh cooking with decomposition.

-Such feature, would be useful, but it is out of scope of this RFC.
+Such a feature would be useful, but it is out of the scope of this RFC.

-Features ` SIMULATION_RESET_STATE, STEP_SIMULATION_SINGLE, STEP_SIMULATION_MULTIPLE, STEP_SIMULATION_ACTION` will be introduced in next RFC, since it requires multiple changes in PhysX gem, AzPhysics API.
+The features ` SIMULATION_RESET_STATE, STEP_SIMULATION_SINGLE, STEP_SIMULATION_MULTIPLE, STEP_SIMULATION_ACTION` will be introduced in the next RFC since they require multiple changes in the PhysX gem and AzPhysics API.
 Action [SimulateSteps.action](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/action/SimulateSteps.action) will not be supported.

 ## GetSpawnables service